lofrei/codingexamples/README.md

 # codingexamples
-This repository contains Java coding examples
+This repository contains Java coding examples.
+Feel free to learn something from them!